Two teens missing from Napier and Hastings

-Police are asking the public for help to find two missing teenagers from Napier and Hastings.
+Two teenaged Hawke's Bay girls reported to be missing in Hawke's Bay have still not been found early tonight, police said.

-They are separate cases and police reported both girls were still missing as at Monday morning.
+Police were still asking the public for help to find the pair, whose disappearances are not thought to be connected.

 Christiene said her daughter had run away from home before but never for this long.